wllclngn/Automated-Farm/README.md

 # Automated-Farm
-A guide for automating vertical farms at single-user or large-scale production
+A guide for automating vertical farms at single-user and large-scale production.

+This project utilizes Go at operation level, as well as TinyGo for Arduino microcontrollers.